volsilva/simple-python-pyinstaller-app/README.md

 # simple-python-pyinstaller-app

-This repository is for building a Python Application in Jenkins
+This repository is for building a Python Application in Jenkinsss

 The repository contains a simple Python application which is a command line tool "add2vals" that outputs the addition of two values.
 If at least one of the values is a string, "add2vals" treats both values as a string and instead